-Other tangible fixed assets are valued at cost less accumulated depreciation and any impairment losses.
+Other property, plant and equipment is measured at cost less accumulated depreciation and any impairment losses.
 This cost includes: (a) the "deemed cost" determined at the date of transition to IFRS, which corresponds to the net amount carried forward from the standard previous, including legal revaluations and (b) the acquisition cost of assets acquired or constructed after that date.